Energy Conservation and Demand Management Plan

 Energy Conservation Projects

-Throughout 2012 and 2013, the City implemented various energy conservation projects that realized energy savings of approximately 4,018,842 kWh or perpetual cost avoidance of $297,386 per annum.
+Throughout 2012 to 2017, the City implemented various energy conservation projects that realized energy savings of approximately 9,523,131ekWh or perpetual cost avoidance of $1,201,385 per annum.

 Opportunities for Energy Reduction

-To identify other opportunities for energy reduction, the City commissioned 20 facility audits, including Pioneer Manor Long Term Care Facility, Tom Davies Square and various Fire and EMS stations.
+To identify other opportunities for energy reduction, the City commissioned 33 facility audits, including Pioneer Manor Long Term Care Facility, Tom Davies Square, various Libraries and various Fire and EMS stations.
 These audits identified energy conservation measures, as well as solar and street lighting retrofit projects and improvements to waste water treatment plants.

 Energy Use Patterns

-Of the 600 city-owned facilities, 422 buildings require energy and emission monitoring and reporting in accordance with Ministry of Energy guidelines.
+Of the 600 city-owned facilities, 229 buildings require energy and emission monitoring and reporting in accordance with Ministry of Energy guidelines.
 These energy use patterns include utility costs, energy distribution, greenhouse gas emissions, and energy use intensities.
-The buildings are categorized into the following six groups:
+The buildings are categorized into the following eleven groups:

-Buildings in the CGS’ Leisure Centres category have the greatest potential for energy reductions.
-Together, Leisure Centres and Water & Wastewater Plants accounted for 75% of the City’s total electricity consumption.
-Buildings in the Leisure Centres group also accounted for 59% natural gas consumption and 49% of total annual green house gas emissions.
+Buildings in the CGS’ Leisure Centres categories, including community centres, cultural facilities, indoor recreational facilities and public libraries, have the greatest potential for energy reductions.
+Together, Leisure Centres and Water & Wastewater Plants accounted for 72% of the City’s total electricity consumption.
+Buildings in the Leisure Centres categories also accounted for 58% of the natural gas consumption and 55% of total annual green house gas emissions.

 The City of Greater Sudbury will establish an Energy Team to initiate discussions on how to improve energy efficiencies by identifying opportunities in the following areas: